 Going right to left, the first two spaces are bedrooms, each with a private bath, two queen beds and balcony access.
 Each of these rooms is about the size of a “normal” hotel room–though note that the hall to the right-most room means the other bedroom is smaller.

 Note also in this hall the additional door to the hotel hallway.

 Next comes the kitchen and dining space, and after, a living space almost twice as large as that found in two-story Grand Villas, with a stately entry hall.

 Off of the living room space you’ll find a small hallway with a door to the laundry room, another to the master bath, and a third door to the master bedroom.

 The master bath serves both the master bedroom and those who may be sleeping on the living room couch, or visiting, and can be entered from the master bedroom as well as the hallway.

 The master bedroom includes a king bed and an expansive divided bath, with a large whirlpool tub.

-These single story Grand Villas at the BoardWalk Villas have the second-best floor plan of any Disney World Grand Villa, bettered only by those in the Villas at the Grand Floridian.
+These single story Grand Villas at the BoardWalk Villas among the best floor plans of any Disney World Grand Villa, bettered only by those in the Villas at the Grand Floridian, Riviera, and Copper Creek.
 (For an extensive discussion of Grand Villa design choices, see this.)